mjsorribas/telegram-cli/README.md

 * User can follow another user [https://gist.github.com/yhagio/8ce153dccae24643241a](https://gist.github.com/yhagio/8ce153dccae24643241a)
 * HOLD - Refactor: User can logout and redirected to login page (Need to refactor transitionToRoute function since it is duplicated in every page that has nav-bar)
 * Replace RESTAdapter: [https://gist.github.com/yhagio/76db435fc0b871f4a7f4](http://emberjs.com/guides/models/connecting-to-an-http-server/) and connect to Express.js

-#### Current issue and the point where I got stuck:
 * Check whether the user is authenticated before the Ember application starts.
 Using `beforeModel`, check if user is already authenticated.
 If yes, the backend sends back a user object which you store into session.
-Gists: [https://gist.github.com/yhagio/50886e087146fae8fc45](https://gist.github.com/yhagio/50886e087146fae8fc45)
+Gists: [https://gist.github.com/yhagio/50886e087146fae8fc45](https://gist.github.com/yhagio/50886e087146fae8fc45).
+Created `applicationRoute` for ajax call the logged-in user.

+#### Current issue and the point where I got stuck:
+* UserPage - show the user's posts [gists](https://gist.github.com/yhagio/d5670c8d7ef4b41be795)
+* PostsRoute - show follower's posts (skip/limit)

 #### Todo:
 * Setup server side (MongoDB, Node.js)